 Many students will want to take two or three assessments, with study time in-between.

 The highest score earned by June 1st will be used to determine your math placement.
-Scores that come in after June 1st will be considered for your math placement, but may not impact your fall schedule.
+Scores that come in after June 1st will be considered for your math placement and future course enrollment, but may not impact your fall schedule.

 Set aside 90 minutes to complete each assessment.
 You may exit an assessment and complete it later as long as it is completed within 48 hours of starting.